hydoai/velovision/README.md

 ## Performance

-Performance is measured on test video which is intentionally edited to have lots of objects and passing events.
+Performance is measured on '2021-10-03-passingcut.mp4'.
+This video is edited so that there are many cyclists and passing events.

-Download benchmark video from [Google Drive: '2021-10-03-passingcut.mp4'](https://drive.google.com/file/d/1Z5rp_d7r6JPkoP2mBSLsu9PbdELaxwt2/view?usp=sharing)

 ### Initial pre-optimization
 + all-Python code